hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/interviews/369_on_the_bounds_of_hinduism.md

 he added, "that this has already been done in the case of Vaishnavism.
 Converts from different castes and aliens were all able to combine under that flag and form a caste by themselves — and a very respectable one too.
-From Râmânuja down to Chaitanya of Bengal, all great Vaishnava Teachers have done the same."
+From Rāmānuja down to Chaitanya of Bengal, all great Vaishnava Teachers have done the same."

 "And where should these new people expect to marry?"
 I asked.